amuuu/amuuu.github.io/about.md

 ## Been part of these videos/podcasts:
 - [Dev Discuss podcast episode: How to Combine Music and Code](https://dev.to/devdiscuss/s4-e4-how-to-combine-music-and-code) (May 2021)

-## Talked/lectured in this workshops and events:
+## Talked/lectured in these workshops and events:
 - [Sonic Pi Workshop](https://github.com/amuuu/sonic-pi-workshop-iust) (Jan 2021) (at Iran University of Science and Technology)
 - Python Beginner Workshop (Nov 2018) (at Iran PyCon Conference)